-We are a leading supplier of innovative, value-added rigid packaging solutions.
-Our products include metal beverage cans and glass containers primarily for beverage and food markets, which are characterized by stable, consumer-driven demand.
-Our end-use categories include beer, wine, spirits, CSD, energy drinks, juices and flavored waters.
-Our customers include a wide variety of leading consumer product companies which value our packaging products for their features, convenience and quality, as well as the end-user appeal they offer through design, innovation, functionality, premium association and brand promotion.
-With our significant invested capital base, extensive technological capabilities and manufacturing know-how, we believe we are well-positioned to continue to meet the dynamic needs of our global customers.
+We are a leading supplier of sustainable, innovative, value added rigid packaging solutions.
+Our products include metal beverage cans and glass containers primarily for beverage and food markets, which are characterized by stable, consumer driven demand.
+Our end use categories include beer, food, hard seltzers, wine, spirits, carbonated soft drinks, energy drinks, juices and sparkling waters.
+Our customers include a wide variety of leading consumer product companies which value our packaging products for their features, convenience and quality, as well as the end user appeal they offer through design, innovation, functionality, premium association and brand promotion.
+With our significant invested capital base, supported by consistent levels of re-investment, our extensive technological capabilities and manufacturing know how, we believe we are well positioned to continue to meet the dynamic needs of our customers.
 We have mainly built our Company through strategic acquisitions and other corporate transactions and have established leadership positions in large, attractive markets in beverage cans and glass containers.
+We have recently set out a significant 2021-2024 growth investment program, totalling \$2.1 billion and comprising multiple projects in Metal Beverage Packaging and Glass Packaging to support our customers' growth and to enhance our productivity.

-We serve over 1,500 customers across more than 80 countries, comprised of multi-national companies, large national and regional companies and numerous local businesses.
+We serve over 1,500 customers across approximately 90 countries, comprised of multi-national companies, large national and regional companies and numerous local businesses.
 In our target regions of Europe, North America and Brazil, our customers include a wide variety of CPGs, which own some of the best known brands in the world.
 We have a stable customer base with long-standing relationships and approximately three quarters of our sales are generated under multi-year contracts, with the remainder largely subject to annual arrangements.
 A significant portion of our sales volumes are supplied under contracts which include input cost pass-through provisions, which help us deliver generally consistent margins.

-We operate 56 production facilities in 12 countries and employ approximately 16,300 personnel.
+We operate 56 production facilities in 12 countries and employ approximately 16,400 personnel.
 Our plant network includes 23 metal beverage can production facilities and 33 glass production facilities.
 Our plants are generally located to serve our customers' filling locations.
-Certain facilities may also be dedicated to end-use categories, enhancing product-specific expertise and generating benefits of scale and production efficiency.
+Certain facilities may also be dedicated to specific end-use categories, enhancing product-specific expertise and generating benefits of scale and production efficiency.
 Significant capital has been invested in our extensive network of long-lived production facilities, which, together with our skilled workforce and related manufacturing process know-how, supports our competitive positions.

 We are committed to market-leading innovation and product development and maintain dedicated innovation, development and engineering centers in the United States and Europe to support these efforts.
-These facilities focus on three main areas: (i) innovations that provide enhanced product design, differentiation and user friendliness for our customers and end-use consumers; (ii) innovations that reduce input costs to generate cost savings for both our customers and us (downgauging and lightweighting); and (iii) developments to meet evolving product safety standards and regulations.
+These facilities focus on three main areas: (i) innovations that provide enhanced product design, differentiation and user friendliness for our customers and end-use consumers; (ii) innovations that reduce input costs to generate cost savings for both our customers and us (lightweighting); and (iii) developments to meet evolving product safety standards and regulations.